SoftwareAG/c8y-docs/content/web/application-configuration-bundle/styling-your-applicaiton.md

 For styling the application global CSS created with [LESS](http://lesscss.org/) is used.
 The original LESS source is distributed via the npm package [@c8y/style](https://www.npmjs.com/package/@c8y/style).
-By extending these styles it is possible to change any detail of the application but the vast majority of developers want to change: colors, logos and fonts and these can be very easily achieved by replacing a few variables.
+By extending these styles you can change any detail of the application, the most requested changes are: colors, logos and fonts.
+Tese can be very easily achieved by replacing a number of variables.

 To override the variables it is possible to use: